 Skip to contents

 Computes the Log-likelihood for given data and parameters in the dynWEV model (Hellmann et al., 2023) and the 2DSD model (Pleskac & Busemeyer, 2010).
-It is a wrapped version of the respective densities dWEV and d2DSD, where one can find more information about the parameters (z is always given relatively, in the likelihood).
+It is a wrapped version of the respective densities ddynaViTE and d2DSD, where one can find more information about the parameters (z is always given relatively, in the likelihood).
 The function is mainly used in fitRTConf but exported for individual usage in other contexts.

 Usage